mauricio/acts_as_solr/README.markdown

 This plugin is intended as a way to "upgrade" and older or incompatible version of acts_as_solr you might be using.
-It's unlikely that I'm going to add new features to this specific fork and you're starting up a new project and want to use Solr you should definitely look for http://github.com/outoftime/sunspot/
+It's unlikely that I'm going to add new features to this specific fork and if you're starting up a new project and want to use Solr you should definitely look for http://github.com/outoftime/sunspot/

 Changes